Stuycs-K/finalprojectapcs-3-liu-simon-lei-james/DEVLOG-Amy.md

 ### 2025-05-31 - finished implementation of character subclasses and sprites
 I have completed the subclasses for every character class, having given each unique stats, and made minor adjustments to some files to match proper syntax and the updated uml diagram.
 Additionally, i have added a sprite for each of the new classes.

+### 2025-06-01 - minor bug fixes, finished basic weapon implementation, small balance changes
+Every character now starts with a weapon.
+Weapons have been tested to ensure they all work as intended, and stats have been minorly tweaked, particularly for slimes to make them bulkier.
+Attacks are now rounded up to do zero damage if the calculation shows they will do less than or equal to zero damage.
+Lastly, the number of slimes on the field has increased, and they have been given an actual attack.